-Does CBD Oil Help Delayed Onset Muscle Soreness?
+Does CBD Oil Help Delayed Onset Muscle Soreness (DOMS)

-In the last ten years the amount of evidence supporting the use of CBD oil has grown significantly.
+In the last ten years the amount of evidence supporting the use of CBD supplements such as CBD capsules has grown significantly.
 Scientific studies have now demonstrated CBD’s ability to lessen anxiety, improve sleep, counteract depression, reduce inflammation, and improve a person’s individual sense of wellbeing [1,2,3,4].

 These powerful effects have propelled CBD oil to the top of the nutritional supplement market, with sales recently overtaking that of vitamin C in the United Kingdom.
 This newfound popularity has exposed CBD to a wider range of consumers such as athletes and gym-goers, who are eager to see if CBD’s anti-inflammatory properties can be harnessed for recovery purposes following exercise, with muscle soreness being a prime area of interest.

 A recent study has suggested CBD oil may help to reduce the severity of delayed onset muscle soreness (DOMS) following exercise.
 If effective, this could be beneficial for the millions of active individuals who train regularly and often experience some degree of undesirable muscle soreness following a work-out.

 Keep reading to learn more about CBD oil, muscle soreness and how supplementing with CBD oil may help with delayed onset muscle soreness.

 The muscle damage that occurs during training or intense exercise can often leave us feeling sore for several days afterwards – this is known as delayed onset muscle soreness (DOMS).
 DOMS is most experienced by individuals who exercise intensely following a long period of inactivity or by well-trained individuals who push themselves past their normal training limits or intensities.

 The symptoms of delayed onset muscle soreness (DOMS) are: